Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-DeviceEnrichment/README.md

 Once the playbook is deployed, edit the Logic App and authorize each Carbon Black Cloud connection.

-1. Click the Microsoft Sentinel connection resource
+1. Click the connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in